SamScherer1/SwiftDJITutorials/source/ios-tutorials/BridgeAppDemo.md

 The delegate method above is called when SDK detects a product.
 Then invoke the `fetchCamera` method to fetch the updated DJICamera object.

-Next, in the viewWillAppear method, set "fpvPreviewView" instance as a View of DJIVideoPreviewer to show the Video Stream and reset it to nil in the viewWillDisappear method:
+Next, in the viewWillAppear method, set "fpvPreviewView" instance as a View of DJIVideoPreviewer to show the Video Stream, register the app with your DJI app key and reset it to nil in the viewWillDisappear method:

+> Note: If you don't know how to apply as a DJI developer and get the App Key, please refer to [Get Started](../quick-start/index.md).

 ~~~Swift
     override func viewDidAppear(_ animated: Bool) {